490-Team-MAAKDE/490-Project/Eye Candy Project/Code Design/INSTALLS NEEDED.md

         3. npm install axios -save dev
         4. npm install concurrently --save-dev

+Just Incase there are missing modules, pay attention to terminal for whatever is missing when you do 'npm run start:both' Some potential missing modules:
+        1. npm install cookie-parser
+        2. npm install bcrypt
+        3. npm install cors
+        4. npm install nodemon
+        5. npm install axios

+Those stated above are unlikely to occur but, some users come across that issue

+## To run the program, type in the terminal
+npm run start:both

 These should be the only steps required to pull the repo and make it work at this moment.